BietSoft/brixx.docs/docs/VSCode-install.md

 ## User setup versus system setup

-VS Code provides both Windows user and system level setups.
+Visual Studio Code provides both Windows user and system level setups.
 Installing the [user setup](https://go.microsoft.com/fwlink/?LinkID=534107) does not require Administrator privileges as the location will be under your user Local AppData (`LOCALAPPDATA`) folder.
 User setup also provides a smoother background update experience.

 The [system setup](https://go.microsoft.com/fwlink/?linkid=852157) requires elevation to Administrator privileges and will place the installation under Program Files.
 This also means that VS Code will be available to all users in the system.